-Who else might be going?
-James Rodriguez was the top scorer in Brazil for Colombia; Robert Lewandowski plundered a European record 16 goals in qualifying for Poland. bundesliga.com runs the rule over the Germany-based players who could star for countries from every corner of the world…Argentina, Australia, Belgium, Brazil, Colombia, Croatia, Denmark, England, France, Germany, Iceland, Japan, Mexico, Morocco, Nigeria, Peru, Poland, Portugal, Senegal, Serbia, South Korea, Spain, Sweden, Switzerland, Tunisia
+Who else is going?
+James Rodriguez was the top scorer in Brazil for Colombia; Robert Lewandowski plundered a European record 16 goals in qualifying for Poland. bundesliga.com runs the rule over the Germany-based players who will star for countries from every corner of the world…Argentina, Australia, Belgium, Brazil, Colombia, Croatia, Denmark, England, France, Germany, Iceland, Japan, Mexico, Morocco, Nigeria, Peru, Poland, Portugal, Senegal, Serbia, South Korea, Spain, Sweden, Switzerland, Tunisia.

 A Lionel Messi hat-trick against Ecuador on the final day of CONMEBOL qualifying punched Argentina’s ticket to the tournament at the last.
 Who will now join him on the plane?
 Lucas Alario and Emiliano Insua had both been called up in the last year, and the former did end the season with a brace, but all have been left out of Jorge Sampaoli's preliminary 35-man squad.